how to choose a custom software development company

 Step 1 Define Your Non Negotiables Beyond Features

 Before you talk to anyone, get crystal clear on what you absolutely need.
 This goes way beyond a feature list.
 Think about your desired architecture.
-Do you need a Next.js frontend with a Node.js backend?
-How about specific database choices like PostgreSQL?
-What's your communication style?
-Define your long-term scalability needs.
+Do you need a Next.js frontend with a Node.js backend for its performance and SEO benefits?
+How about specific database choices like PostgreSQL for relational integrity, MongoDB for flexibility, or even a vector database for AI applications?
+What's your communication style – daily stand-ups, weekly syncs, or asynchronous updates?
+Define your long-term scalability needs: from 100 users to 100,000 or even a million.
 A partner who truly understands end-to-end product ownership will align with these non-negotiables, not just nod along.
-I always start here.
-It's non-negotiable for me too.
+I always start here; it's non-negotiable for me too.

 Key Takeaway